Victoria, Australia in pole position to host 2026 Commonwealth Games

 “A home Games provides immeasurable benefits for our Member sports and athletes and we look forward to working with both the CGF and the Victorian Government to bring a final Games plan to life.”

-Victoria revealed plans to host the 2030 Commonwealth Games back in 2017 but have subsequently switched their attention to the 23rd Games and look set to come out on top.
+Victoria revealed its plans to host the 2030 Commonwealth Games back in 2017 but subsequently switched its attention to the 23rd Games and looks set to come out on top.

 Register for free to continue reading